 Attractions you have to put on your Madrid Bucket List:

 9. Spend the Sunday at “El Rastro”, Madrid’s most famous outdoor market

 El Rastro is Madrid’s famous open-air flea market that is open on Sundays and public holidays.
-This market has everything from old furniture, jewellery, and second-hand clothes to video games or souvenirs.
-And you get to walk around the neighbourhood of La Latina, which is very beautiful.
+This market has everything from old furniture, jewelry, and second-hand clothes to video games or souvenirs.
+And you get to walk around the neighborhood of La Latina, which is very beautiful.